backdrop-contrib/image_effects/README.txt

 -----------------------
 Future releases will not be guaranteed to be backwards compatible.
-Implementing Imagemagick support e.g. might give unforeseen problems that can only be solved by changing the details of what an effect does.We will document these kind of incompatibilities in the changelog and the release notes.
+Implementing Imagemagick support e.g. might give unforeseen problems that can only be solved by changing the details of what an effect does.
+We will document these kind of incompatibilities in the changelog and the release notes.

 File form fields
 ----------------
 A number of effects have a file form field where the editor can define a file name to use.
-This canbe e.g. for overlays, masks or fonts.
+This can be e.g. for overlays, masks or fonts.
 The file name should be defined using either:
 1 of the (enabled) scheme's:
 - public://
-- private:// Preferred for site specific masks, overlay's, etc, that do not need to be shared publicly.
+- private:// Preferred for site specific masks, overlays, etc, that do not need to be shared publicly.
-- module://{module_name}/{resource-name} Introduced by the imagecache_actions
-    module and preferred for module provided resources, like the button overlay of the Video Embed Field Overlay module (http://drupal.org/project/video_embed_field_overlay).
 - temporary:// Unlikely to be useful, but supported anyway as all schemes are supported.
+- module:// Introduced by the system stream wrapper module and preferred for module provided resources, like the button overlay of the Video Embed Field Overlay module (http://drupal.org/project/video_embed_field_overlay).
+- theme:// idem.
+- profile:// idem.
+- library:// idem.
 or a relative (to the current directory, probably Drupal root) or absolute path.